-As a Mum to a child who started secondary school last year, I can tell you that the starting school panic doesn’t get any better with age.
+I’m a disorganised Mum with a daughter who started secondary school last year.
+To be honest, the starting school panic doesn’t get much better with age.

 Back in the mists of time, when Flea was starting “big” school for the first time, I was a wreck.